Mat-thieu/OLD-MobLog-JS/README.md

 **11-04**

-- System errors now have an option to show the exact line at which the error occured (by clicking the [filename.extension:rulename] link)
+- System errors now have an option to show the exact line at which the error occured (by clicking the [filename.extension:lineno] link)

 ![Whoops, looks like the image won't load](http://puu.sh/odFgu/037eb0956f.png "Line Error")